iainbx/hangman/README.md

     where DIR is the path to the application folder containing the `app.yaml` file.

 1. Browse to the home page of the web site (by default [localhost:8080/](http://localhost:8080/)) and play the game.
-1. Try the endpoints by visiting the Google APIs Explorer, [localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer).
+1. Try the API endpoints by visiting the Google APIs Explorer, [localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer).

 ##Game Description
 Start a new hangman game by calling the `new_game` endpoint with a user name.
 A new user will be created by the